-In the above figure, a point-to-point network involves 16 independent connections, each serviced by vehicles and infrastructures.
+In the above figure, a point-to-point network involves 16 independent connections, each serviced by conveyances (cars, trucks, planes, trains, ships) and infrastructures.
 By using a hub-and-spoke structure, only 8 connections are required.
 The main advantages of the hubs are:

 - Economies of scale on connections by offering a high frequency of services.
 For instance, instead of one service per day between any two pairs in a point-to-point network, four services per day could be possible.